Funded by Ontario Trillium Foundation 2021-2024

 Caring Dads is an evidence-based program intended to help fathers improve their parenting skills to become more child focused.
 It also helps fathers improve their relationship and their communication with their children and partners.
 For the first time, Caring Dads have been culturally adapted to be offered in the Arabic language.
 This program is being run in collaboration with Changing Ways and is funded by Islamic Relief Canada.

-MRCSSI delivers a culturally adapted version of the Strengthening Families Program in Arabic to newcomer families from conflict zone areas.
+MRCSSI delivered a culturally adapted version of the Strengthening Families Program in Arabic to newcomer families from conflict zone areas as part of a 5-year project funded by Public Safety Canada (Journey Home Project) between 2017 and 2021.

 Strengthening Families Program SFP is a 14-week skill development program, for children and aged 6 to 17 and their families, to attend together.
 Each week, families attend the program at the Boys’ and Girls’ Club for 3 hours.
 A meal, childminding for children under 6, and assistance with transportation are provided.